 Residency Rules Explained

-Finally, discounted options exist for military, veterans, seniors 65+, and those registered 100% disabled or blind.
+Discounted options exist for military, veterans, seniors 65 and older, and those registered 100% disabled or blind.

 Age-Based Discounts

-Because age and residency change what you’ll pay and what you need, Georgia’s fishing fees include specific discounts and exemptions for seniors, youth, and certain disabled or blind anglers.
+Age and residency affect what you pay.
+Georgia offers clear breaks for seniors, youth, and certain disabled or blind anglers.

-- Resident day options start at $5; non-resident one-day passes run $10, so check residency first.
+- Resident one-day options start at $5; non-resident one-day passes run $10.

-- Youth permits: residents 15 and under fish without a license, though trout or special activities may still need a permit.
+- Youth under 16 usually fish free, though trout or special areas may still need a permit.

-- Non-resident youth sportsman annual licenses cost $50, offering reduced access for young out-of-state anglers.
+- Non-resident youth sportsman annual licenses cost $50 for reduced access.

 Military & Disability Waivers